About

 I'm interested in observability, infrastructure as code, cloud-native/containers, security, and learning new programming languages like Rust.
 My topics often overlap, from SLOs to Pipeline Efficiency to Security to eBPF to OpenTelemetry to Prometheus and Chaos Engineering ...

-Most recently, I started learning AI, and eBPF.
-This is covered in my monthly newsletter opsindev.news next to other many insights.
+In 2023, I started learning AI, and eBPF.
+This was covered in my newsletter opsindev.news next to other many insights, and the GitLab blog and YouTube Channel.

 opsindev.news - opsindev.news